- Latest News

 - About Us

 On June 11, Sen. Max Baucus (D-Mont.) addressed a crowd at the Bipartisan Policy Center underscoring the need for tax reform.
 As the Chairman of the Senate Finance Committee, Baucus holds a key position as one of the Senate’s key tax writers.

 Baucus called for innovative ideas and a commitment to working across the aisle on such an important issue given the fiscal cliff facing the U.S. While the tone set by Baucus—and that previously outlined of his House counterpart, Rep. Dave Camp (R-Mich.)
 Chairman of the House Ways and Means Committee—is a laudable one of broad reform, Baucus failed to go into much detail on his proposal.
 Rather, he outlined four key goals for tax reform: 1) create jobs, 2) increase U.S. competitiveness in the global economy, 3) foster innovation and 4) promote opportunity.
-He also indicated that the ongoing conversations on the issue often center on the deficit-reduction plans offered by of the President’s National Commission on Fiscal Responsibility and Reform, also commonly referred to as the Simpson-Bowles plan.
+He also indicated that the ongoing conversations on the issue often center on the deficit-reduction plans offered by The Moment of Truth Report of the President’s National Commission on Fiscal Responsibility and Reform, also commonly referred to as the Simpson-Bowles plan.

 The ever-present challenge with tax reform is the growing deficit and ideological difference between Democrats and Republicans over whether or not revenue raisers will make the final cut in any proposal.
 Many top Democrats have said that revenue raisers have to be part of any efforts to reduce the deficit, while Republicans have expressed a desire to have tax reform revenue-neutral.